 Pasta with uova di spada.

 Make a stop at restaurant Perbacco, especially for the frutti di mare crudo (mixed raw seafood platter with oysters, mussels, clams, and shrimp).

 From our balcony…

 Marzamemi is a quiet fishing town and low-key resort in the summer months in the southeast of Sicily.
 There’s not much to see or do here, except swim in the aqua blue waters, and eat some amazing fish, seafood, and pasta.
 It’s also the site of the old tuna packing plants, and a good place to stop if you are interested in buying some bottarga (tuna, swordfish, or mullet roe), and other local fish-related products.

-A cute, little taverna in the main square, offers some exceptional food.
+This cute, little taverna in the main square offers exceptional food.
 Had the marinated raw tuna, followed by spaghetti with seppia di nero, and roasted zuchinni and peppers.

 Gamberoni crudo (raw shrimp).